 We trust you have been told how much can be done with a combination of effective technology and educational support.
 It is important to remember that your child will make progress – and you need to celebrate and nurture their achievements along the way.

 Remember: your goal is to help your child grow and develop as other children do.
 With the help of the Let’s Listen and Talk – Toddler programme, you will learn how to guide your child through the process of developing the ability to communicate.

 It can help to talk to other parents to find out how they are coping with these feelings and what has helped them.
 If you have any concerns or questions you can also talk to us – we are here to help!

-If you have not already seen them (especially if you have not completed our Baby programme), you might like to watch our videos of children with hearing loss and their families talking about a range of issues.
+If you have not already seen them (especially if you have not completed our Baby programme), you might like to watch our videos of deaf children and their families talking about a range of issues.

 Technology and terminology

-Like many parents of children with hearing loss, you will be constantly bombarded with the jargon and terminology many professionals use when talking about your child’s hearing loss.
+Like many parents of deaf children, you will be constantly bombarded with the jargon and terminology many professionals use when talking about your child’s diagnosis.

 You will also have had to become the everyday maintenance engineer for your child’s hearing technology – checking batteries, keeping it clean, and making sure it is working as effectively as possible all day, every day.
 This can start off as a daunting task – but becomes second nature to most parents over time and with practise.